 For long-term storage, your dehydrated foods must be very dry before storage.
 They should snap when bent.

 You also need to keep them in airtight packaging so the dried foods don’t absorb moisture from the air around them.
 Desiccants can also help but aren’t as reliable as airtight packaging.

 High temperatures will cause the nutrients in dehydrated foods to break down faster.
 It also speeds up the rate of bacteria growth.
 Heat is particularly bad for fatty foods like jerky because it will quickly make the fats go rancid.
 Rancid foods are generally still safe to eat but get a disgusting sour taste.

 Some sources claim that stated shelf life is cut in half for each 18°F (10°C) increase in temperature.
-It’s not clear if this rule applies to dehydrated foods, but the heat will make them go bad faster.
+It’s unclear if this rule applies to dehydrated foods, but the heat will make them go bad faster.

 Pantry pests like Indianmeal moths love dehydrated fruits.
 If you don’t keep the dehydrated foods in a completely airtight container, pests can get into the food and lay eggs.
 You’ll soon notice insect larvae, silk, and even live insects in the containers.

-Also, note that dehydrating won’t kill insect eggs already on the fruits.
-So, even if stored in an airtight jar, you might still end up with an insect infestation in the container.
+Also, dehydrating won’t kill insect eggs already on the fruits.
+So, even if stored in an airtight jar, you might still have an insect infestation in the container.

 Certain nutrients are very sensitive and degrade when exposed to oxygen, heat, or light.
 For example, vitamin C starts to degrade at temperatures of 86°F. Vitamin A, B vitamins, and antioxidants are also particularly sensitive.